smart-data-models/data-models/guidelines.md

     new value is not semantically covered by any of the existing ones.

 -   State clearly what attributes are mandatory and what are optional.
 Remember that `null` value should be avoided as it is prohibited in NGSI-LD.
+The minimum required attributes will make the data models more flexible for other to use them.

 ## Units